zond/formal-conjectures/README.md

 *   Help clarify the precise meaning of conjectures through formalization.
 *   Encourage the expansion of `mathlib` by highlighting needed definitions.

+### Note on Formalisation Accuracy

+Formalizing mathematical statements without proofs is inherently challenging.
+Subtle inaccuracies can arise where the formal statement might not perfectly capture the nuances of the original conjecture.
+To mitigate this issue, we will rely on careful human review of contributions, and plan to periodically leverage AlphaProof to help identify potential misformalisations.

 ## Contributing

 Contributions are most welcome, consider adding (or even just opening an issue